Who we are

 We share the experiences of families affected by childhood cancer, together with those of bloggers and researchers.
 By raising awareness of childhood cancer, we can improve the lives of more young cancer patients.

-At only three years old, Josh was diagnosed with Burkitt lymphoma.
-His grueling cancer journey began straight away after diagnosis and his treatment made him incredibly ill.
+Just after his 1st birthday, Rian was diagnosed with acute lymphoblastic leukaemia.
+His cancer journey began straight away after diagnosis and his treatment made him incredibly ill.

-Thanks to previous cancer research, his doctors knew the best course of treatment for him.
-After four intensely difficult months for Josh and his family, they were so overjoyed to reach the end of his treatment and ring the bell together.
+After three intensely difficult years and thanks to previous cancer research and specialist care, Rian and his family were so overjoyed to reach the end of his treatment and ring the bell together.

 Play now to help more children